SaganAppsDesign/Products-catalog/README.md

 # products prices app
-Android app with Java and SQLite to consult prices of the company's products and code references.
+Android app with Java and SQLite to consult company's products prices and code references.